Download PDF

 General information

-As a full-service provider to the trade, the Uzin Utz Group is personally and reliably dedicated to meeting the local and international requirements and needs of its customers.
+As a full-service provider to the trade, the Uzin Utz Group is personally and reliably dedicated to fulfilling the local and international requirements and needs of its customers.
 The company offers its customers what it considers to be a unique range of products for floor treatment, from construction chemical product systems and surface finishes to machinery.
-Almost all of the products offered are developed by the Group companies themselves and reflect the high premium standards, from production to distribution to the customer.
+Almost all of the products offered are developed by the group companies themselves and reflect the high premium standards, from production to distribution to the customer.

 Application of the International Financial Reporting Standards

-In the 2023 financial year, the following standards and interpretations relevant for the business activities of the Group, which were mandatory for the first time in the financial year, were applied in the consolidated financial statements of Uzin Utz SE:
+In the 2024 financial year, the following or revised standards and interpretations relevant to the Group's business activities were applied in the consolidated financial statements of Uzin Utz SE, which were mandatory for the first time in the financial year:

 IFRS standard Date of application